Artian-Techs/adonis-breadcrumbs/docs/guide/skip_routes.md

 }
 ```

-In this example, the `https://your-site.com/admin/dashboard/users` URL should return an ordered array containing the breadcrumbs of the `/admin/dashboard/users` route without the route named `admin.dashboard`.
+When visiting the URL `https://your-site.com/admin/dashboard/users`, the breadcrumbs generated will exclude the route named `admin.dashboard`.
+The resulting breadcrumbs array would look like this:

 ```json
 [